How to cross stitch for beginners: your complete guide

 cross stitch for beginners threads

-If you’re stitching from a cross stitch chart then you’ll also need to buy cross stitch fabric, cross stitch thread and cross stitch needles.
+If you’re stitching from a counted cross stitch chart then you’ll also need to buy cross stitch fabric, cross stitch thread and cross stitch needles.
 The chart should say which fabrics the design is intended for.
-We recommend starting with Aida fabric – it’s more beginner-friendly than evenweave or linen fabric.
+We recommend starting with aida fabric – it’s more beginner-friendly than evenweave or linen fabric.
 You can try those later!
-You’ll also see a list of the threads you need in the chart key.
+You’ll also see a list of the threads you need in the pattern's key.

 Step 3 – Find the centre of the chart